 |AND||Between search terms referring to different parts of the topic||"employee engagement" AND "job design"||Finds only those documents that contain all of the terms|

 |OR||Between search terms referring to the same part of the topic (including synonyms or variant spellings)||"employee engagement" OR "worker engagement"||Finds documents that contain any of the terms|

 |NOT||To exclude search terms||"employee engagement" NOT "employee satisfaction"||Excludes documents that include the term preceded by NOT from the search|

 This tool is designed to teach you how to create a search statement using Boolean logic that can be used in sEURch or in our library databases.

-This tool is based on the create statement tool from the University of Arizona Libraries.
+This tool is based on the Search Strategy Builder from the University of Arizona Libraries.

 In the exercise Broaden or Narrow you can test what happens with the number of results when you add search terms, using Boolean operators.